 In addition to which, if is not possible to complete risk assessment for any chemical, for the whole range of species in all areas, how can it be legal?

-3. If they are illegal, I think our regulatory departments need to be put under serious scrutiny for not ensuring the UK complies with regulations, and that bees and the environment are protected – and especially considering that there are senior FERA staff who are part of the EPPO ICPBR panel which has played a major role in formulating the deficient guidelines for testing pesticides on honeybees(2).
+3. If they are illegal, shouldn't our regulatory departments be put under serious scrutiny for not ensuring the UK complies with regulations, and that bees and the environment are protected – and especially considering that there are senior FERA staff who are part of the EPPO ICPBR panel which has sought to influence the deficient guidelines for testing pesticides on honeybees(2).

 4. I note that DEFRA claim that manufacturers are now required to submit data on over-wintering bees.
 In 2003, Helen Thompson, a FERA scientist, published a paper: Thompson, H.M (2003) Behavioural effects of pesticides in bees – their potential for use In risk assessment Ecotoxicology 12 317-330 in which she stated: “longer term consequences of sublethal changes in colonies e.g. over-wintering survival, should also be assessed”.